ABOUT

 Phannisa Nirattiwongsakorn

 Thai: พรรณิสา นิรัตติวงศกรณ์.
-A licensed architect (B. Arch, Chulalongkorn University, 2007 – 2012, Fellow Architect No. 16124) and an urban planner (M.S., University of Wisconsin – Madison, 2015 – 2017), with focuses on architecture, environmental planning, and spatial statistics.
-Please see Linkedin or CV below.
+A licensed architect (B. Arch, Chulalongkorn University, 2007 – 2012, Fellow Architect No. 16124) and an urban planner (M.S., University of Wisconsin – Madison, 2015 – 2017), with a focus on architecture, sustainable urban planning, and spatial statistics.
+I am currently a National Programme Officer at UN-Habitat Bangkok Programme Office.
+Please see Linkedin.

 Architecture